 The number of sites occupied in any one survey period varied across season with more notable fluctuations in impact areas versus control areas (Table 3.4).
 These variations are likely to reflect seasonal movements of Emus around the project area in response to the availability of food resources rather than impacts from construction.
+There was a notable absence of emus from both impact and control areas in the spring period of 2023.

-Interestingly, the occupation data for the operational period shows Emus returning to all three impact areas after long periods of absence during late construction, this was evident at Pillar Valley West (PVD) and Tucabia south (MRA) where Emus were reported 12 months after the start of operation after not being recorded in these impact areas for 2 years.
-Similarly, in Tucabia north there was a 12-month absence from near end of construction before birds had returned to these transect areas six months after operation.
-These data may reflect movements of Emus back to the impact areas in response to the availability of food resources and demonstrate that coastal Emus will return to locations previously reported after long periods of absence, or that new individuals may move into suitable habitat that is not occupied.
-Figure 8 compares the mean occupation rate for each survey area (impact and control areas), comparing 12 pre-construction surveys (baseline) with 14 construction phase surveys and 10 operation phase surveys.
+Data from the site occupation shows similar trends between the impact and control sites and reflects a general decline in emu presence across the region irrespective of the highway construction.
+These data have been collected over a period of ten years.
+Figure 8 compares the mean occupation rate for each survey area (impact and control areas), comparing 12 pre-construction surveys (baseline) with 14 construction phase surveys and 14 operation phase surveys.
 The pre-construction and operation means were compared using an independent t-test with the dependent variable being occupation rate and the independent variable being time (pre-construction and operation).
-When comparing occupation 'before' construction with occupation 'after' construction, the proportion of impact sites occupied by Emus has declined significantly by 50.6 % (P=0.00), while the proportion of control sites occupied by Emus has also declined significantly by 42.0 % (P=0.01).
-Importantly, for the impact sites there was a notable decline in occupation rates during the preconstruction years of 47.4 % (prior to any disturbance).
+When comparing occupation 'before' construction with occupation 'after' construction, the proportion of impact sites occupied by Emus has declined significantly by 55.6 % (P=0.002), while the proportion of control sites occupied by Emus has also declined significantly by 46.2 % (P=0.002).
+Importantly, for the impact sites there was a notable decline in occupation rates during the pre-construction years of 47.4 % (prior to any disturbance).
 For the control sites there has also been a decrease in occupation rates during the pre-construction years (65.7 %).
-The decline at the control sites has been most notable in 2022 (mean 10.7 refer table 3.4) and this is likely associated with a change which has occurred at the YNA transect, whereby the original fence line was replaced in 2021 with new fence that may be a barrier to emu movements.
-There has been no evidence of emu (feathers) reported on the new fence line since this change and additional camera traps have been added to the transect in 2023 in attempt to record emu occupation.
+The decline at the control sites has been most notable in 2022 (mean 10.7 refer table 3.4) and this is considered likely associated with a change which has occurred at the YNA transect, whereby the original fence line was replaced in 2021 with new fence that may be a barrier to emu movements.
+An additional camera has been added to this site, which has improved the detection rate slightly.

-Table 3.4: Site occupation rates (proportion of transects occupied) recorded seasonally at the impact and control study areas comparing pre-construction (2014-16 purple), construction (2017-June 2020 green) and operation (June 2020-Dec 2022 orange)
+Table 3.4: Site occupation rates (proportion of transects occupied) recorded seasonally at the impact and control study areas comparing pre-construction (2014-16 purple), construction (2017-June 2020 green) and operation (June 2020-Dec 2023 orange)